YOUR STORY BEGINS WITH A MILESTONE

 - Group equipment carrying (described in the program)

-- Rescue expenses or other costs due to abandonment of the expedition, whether due to medical advice or personal decision
+- Rescue expenses or other costs due to abandoning the expedition, whether due to medical advice or personal decision

 - Personal expenses (laundry, telephone, drinks, internet access, satellite phone, extra showers, personal porter)

-- As for tips, we recommend a common tip of 100 USD per group member to be divided among the muleteers, kitchen staff, porters, and staff.
-We recommend 200 USD per person per guide.
+- For tips, we recommend a common fund of $100 USD per person in the group to be divided among: muleteers, kitchen staff, porters, and other staff.
+We recommend $200 USD per person per guide.

-- Extra-Penitentes-Mendoza transfer in case you personally return to the city.
+- Extra transfer - Penitentes - Mendoza in case of personally arranging your return to the city.

-- Anything that is not properly clarified in this program
+- Anything not properly explained in this program

 Approximate price based on double occupancy: 6900 USD per person